Applications for research projects to be carried out over summer 2019 are due at midnight on Sunday, February 16.

 - Ensure that your faculty mentor submits a mentor endorsement form for your project by the stated deadline.

-The Young Scholars Research Grant application is designed to give you, the undergraduate student, a glimpse into the grantseeking process.
+The UROP grant application is designed to give you, the undergraduate student, a glimpse into the grantseeking process.
 Just as you would in working with any funding agency, here you are asked to take the lead in developing the project and/or your grant application, gathering required support materials, following instructions and meeting deadlines.

 Once your application has been received and the application deadline has passed, the Undergraduate Research Board will review all applications.
-Then, the board will meet to determine which students will receive grants, and all applicants will be notified of the board's decision.
-This process takes 3-4 weeks to complete.
+Then, the board will meet to determine which students will receive grants, after which all applicants will be notified of the board's decision and receive a copy of their reviewers' comments.
+This process takes 4-6 weeks to complete.

 Grantee and Mentor Expectations